FaheemBhatti/Automotive-Software-Engineering-Practicals/README.md

 4. Unit(AUTOSAR):
 AUTOSAR Application
 5. Unit (Test):
-Black Box Test ECU, manual an automatic
+Black Box Test ECU, manual and automatic

 # Initial Steps
 To implement functions on the ECU, the "Raisonance Ride7" IDE is used.
 For flashing code to the board "Rflasher7" is used.